FREQUENTLY ASKED QUESTIONS

 You can volunteer during player registration.
 Anyone with a player registered with the league is eligible to volunteer.

-• All volunteers are required to pass a background check.
+All volunteers are required to pass a background check and complete ASAP training.

 Q. What do I do if I have an issue with my manager/coach?

 A. You should first discuss the problem with your manager/coach to see if the problem can be resolved.
-If the problem persists or if you feel uncomfortable talking to your manager/coach, contact the Baseball or Softball Director to discuss the problem.
+If the problem persists or if you feel uncomfortable talking to your manager/coach, contact the VP of Baseball or VP of Softball to discuss the problem.
 Go to League Information/Our Board of Directors on our site for contact information.

 Q. Bats, bats, and more bats - I've got lots of questions about bats!
 Where can I find answers?

-A. Little League International has put together a great web page of everything you ever wanted to know about bats.
-Click HERE to go to it.
+A. Little League International has put together a great web page of everything you ever wanted to know about bats here.

 Q: How to I become involved?